Goa Opinion Poll Day: Background

-India gained its independence from the British in 1947.
-Goa was the largest part of the Portuguese possession in India, the other territories being small enclaves.
-In 1961, India incorporated these territories after liberating Portugal's Indian colonies.
-At the time of Goa's accession into India, Prime Minister Jawaharlal Nehru had promised that Goa would retain its distinct identity.
+British India was partitioned into two countries, the Union of India and Pakistan, which gained independence from the British in August 1947.
+Goa was the largest part of the Portuguese possessions in India, the other territories being small enclaves.
+In 1961, India incorporated these territories after the Invasion of Goa and Portugal's other Indian colonies.
+At the time of Goa's accession into India, Prime Minister Jawaharlal Nehru had promised that it would retain its distinct identity.
 Even prior to the annexation of Goa, Nehru had promised that the people of Goa would be consulted on any decision about their territory.

-In the meantime, the provinces of India had been reorganized on linguistic basis.
+In the meantime, the provinces of India had been reorganized on a linguistic basis.
 This happened due to the intense political movements for language-based states as well as a need to effectively administer a diverse country.
 Among the prominent movements for linguistic states was the Samyukta Maharashtra movement.
-In 1960, The state of Bombay was partitioned into two new states: the state of Maharashtra, which encompassed the Marathi speaking areas; and Gujarat where Gujarati was predominant.
+In 1960, The state of Bombay was partitioned into two new states: the state of Maharashtra, which encompassed the Marathi speaking areas; and Gujarat, where Gujarati was predominant.